 Beans, cucumbers, spinach, and tomato plants have all been tested with grounds and it has been proven that they stop the disease.

 The material can be used on hundreds of different plants and shrubs but there are some that react better than others.

 Adding it to your garden improves the texture of your garden soil as well as the ability to drain away water after heavy rainfall.
 As they decompose, coffee grounds add nitrogen, potassium and phosphorous to the soil so any plants which need a rich source of these vitamins will react well to added coffee grounds.

-Nitrogen craving vegetable plants include tomatoes, corn, spinach and any leafy vegetable.
-Plants like roses, camellias, rhododendrons and azaleas also thrive in a nitrogen rich soil.
+Nitrogen craving vegetable plants include tomatoes, corn, spinach, and any leafy vegetable.
+Plants like roses, camellias, rhododendrons, and azaleas also thrive in nitrogen-rich soil.